 Each year the MEF awards thousands of dollars in grant money to the Mercer School staff for creative projects or equipment needed for the classrooms that are not able to be funded through the current school budget.
 Each applicant must submit a detailed application about the project and its positive impact on the students.
 The application is reviewed and voted on by a committee.
-Some of the funded projects include sponsoring an Iron County Nordic ski team, and outdoor educational opportunities, such as animal tracking and snowshoeing.
-Also, students in elementary and secondary classes have been able to attend theatrical performances, such as Of Mice and Men, To Kill a Mockingbird, and The Nutcracker.
-Funds have also been provided to purchase Smart Boards for classrooms and to enhance a courtyard garden.
+Recent funded projects include teacher registration for the 2022 Iditarod Conference for Educators, a field trip to the Kovac Planetarium, purchase of a Contrabass Clarinet, and a Monarch butterfly garden.
+In the past we have funded trips to theatrical performances, the robotics team, Smart Boards for classrooms, as well as books and equipment for special education programs.

 Contrabass Clarinet for the Music Progam

 Johnathan Erickson, Mercer School music teacher, shared the sound and characteristics of the music program's newest instrument with the Foundation.

 the contrabass clarinet allows the clarinetists to function as the bass voice in the band as the contrabass clarinet plays in the range of a tuba.
 He added that the new instrument allows for a fuller range of instruments in the band, from high sounds (flute and clarinet) to low sounds (trombone and contrabass clarinet), thus giving the band a better sound and better intonation.

 The Foundation awarded the music program $1000 toward the $6000 cost of the instrument

 Awarded August 2021

 Brooklyn Anderson, a Mercer High School sophomore, was accepted into the Rotary Youth Exchange program.
 She will be studying abroad during her junior year (she’ll find out where in January).

 The Foundation awarded her $500 toward the $7000 she must raise to participate in the program.
 Brooklyn will be Mercer’s first outbound exchange student.